Updated: Jul 1

 If the player does not have the answer on their board they ‘pass’.

 Players continue to take turns in asking questions until one player has all their numbers flipped down.

 We picked these boards up for $5 at our local Kmart in Australia.

 Allocate a number to each colour and then choose a times table to work on.
 You then need to add the answers to the mat.
 For example, 8 times tables – The player that spins the spinner might say, ‘Put your right foot on 6x8’ and the other players need to find 48 etc.

 You could also use your twister mat as a human game board.
 Record answers on each circle and ask kids to find the answer to a question by standing on the numbered dot.
 For example: Find 3 +? = 10.
 The student looks for 7 and stands on the mat and waits to answer the next question.

-Instead of using the pictures to complete a puzzle, students need to rely on their number skills.
-This is a great way to recycle old puzzles and is a more engaging way for kids to work on fact fluency then answering the same questions over and over.
+Instead of using pictures to complete a puzzle, students need to rely on their number skills.
+This is a great way to recycle old puzzles and is a more engaging way for kids to work on fact fluency than answering the same questions over and over.

 6. Building Tracks

 This gets kids learning with concrete materials to develop their addition fluency.
 This picture shows how to use wooden train tracks to practise friends to ten.
 Although, you could adapt this game to make the questions more challenging, to match numbers and words or even work on comparing numbers with greater than or less than symbols.

 UNO cards are colourful, so kids love working with them.
 They are also great for random number generating.
 Choose a card and the students need to work out their partner to 10.
 Alternatively, kids could practice adding 10 to random numbers as they pull them from the deck.